 Frequently Asked Questions (FAQ)

-Scouts BSA Troop 728 meets Wednesdays from 7:30 pm until 9:00 pm from September through June.
+Scouts BSA Troop 728 meets Wednesdays from 7:30 pm until 9:00 pm from September through June (during the school year) at The Good Shepherd School gymnasium, located at 108 Cooper Street, NYC 10034.
 Doors open at 7:00 pm.
-We ask that all Scouts be on time, and wear full uniform and bring the Scout Handbook.
+We ask that all Scouts be on time, and wear full uniform and bring their Scout Handbooks.
 New Scouts have two months to purchase a uniform.
-To conserve the gym floor, sneakers must be worn.
+To conserve the gym floor, sneakers must be worn at all times.

 To join Scouts BSA, a boy or girl must have finished the 5th grade, or earned the Arrow of Light Award, or be between the ages of 11 and 18.